johnnyfreeman/coseva/README.md

 						It can make use of the automatically defined constant SOURCE_FILE to succesfully target the CSV file for file operations.
-						Also, including / requiring Coseva is no longer needed, as the package will do so for when bootstrapping.
+						Also, including / requiring Coseva is no longer needed, as the package will do so when bootstrapping.

 			output.phar [optional]
 						The output location of the package.